tweag/HaskellR/docs/how-to-analyze-r-values.md

 identifies a memory location, called a *cell*, whose content can be mutated.

 Why then, does `hexp` claim to be pure?
-The reason is that H assumes and encourages a restricted mode of use of R that rules out mutation of the content of any cell.
+The reason is that `inline-r` assumes and encourages a restricted mode of use of R that rules out mutation of the content of any cell.
 In the absence of mutation, dereferencing a pointer will always yield the same value, so no longer needs to be classified as an effect.
 The restricted mode of use in question bans any use of side-effects that break referential transparency.
 So-called *benign* side-effects, extremely common in R, do not compromise referential transparency and so are allowed.

 Is such an assumption reasonable?
 After all, many R functions use mutation and other side effects internally.
 However, it is also the